Home

 • Final deadline for prioritizing elective courses (PRO) in Studentweb.

-The administration assigns courses according to priority and capacity for the subjects, given by the program board, with the aim of assigning either 1st or 2nd choice to all students.
+The administration assigns courses according to priority and capacity for the courses, given by the program board, with the aim of assigning either 1st or 2nd choice to all students.
+You will get an e-mail when courses are assigned and that you must registers for teaching and assessment in the assigned course before teaching start, in order to get access to information about teaching in MittUiB.

 Within study start, week 2